This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

 Khao Sok National Park is one of the most beautiful national parks in the whole of Thailand.
 Huge rocky limestone cliffs loom high above the calm emerald green Cheow Lan lake in the centre of the national park.
 Surrounding the stunning lake are thick green rain forests, beautiful waterfalls and hidden caves, all ready to be explored.
-This undeniable raw beauty is why Khao Sok National Park is one of Thailand’s most popular national parks.
+This undeniable raw beauty is why Khao Sok National Park is one of Thailand’s most popular national parks and my absolute favourite (closely followed by Ang Thong Marine Park!)

 A brief history of Khao Sok National Park